SAMMISolutions/docs/doc_posts/_components/core.md

 #### UI Settings
 - **FPS**: SAMMI Core functions like a game and runs at a specific FPS, affecting features like OBS Motion Commands.
 Set this to match your stream FPS.
 - **Interface Size**: Adjust the scaling for non-standard resolutions.
+- **Hide Help Boxes**: When enabled, hides the explanation boxes and (?) help indicators throughout the SAMMI UI.
 - **Show Button Borders**: Shows configured button borders inside the SAMMI Core UI.
 Deck Apps still receive and display the actual button border values even if this is turned off.

 #### Other Settings